 Cooking classes stir up fun at Boys and Girls Club

-Dr. Cleo, Molina Healthcare's cat doctor mascot, is out to make cooking healthy food fun and educational at the Boys and Girls Club in Murray.
+Dr. Cleo, Molina Healthcare's cat doctor mascot, is out to make cooking healthy food 'purr-fectly' fun and educational at the Boys and Girls Club in Murray.

 The six-week program, called Dr. Cleo's Cooking Club, funded by Molina, runs every Monday from Sept.
 10 to Oct.
-15. It caters to youth between ages 8 and 12 and teaches them how to prepare healthy food and practice basic kitchen skills.
+15. It caters to youth between the ages of 8 and 12 and teaches them how to prepare healthy food and practice basic kitchen skills.

 "Basically, what's going during this program is it's giving a chance for the kids to learn healthy habits," said Heather Jackson, teens director at the Murray Club.